tytydraco/yessleep/out/The_Door.md

 He looked at me with shock, with eyes of pity, as if he had just rescued me from a mental asylum.

 "*I don't have anything to say.
-I don't have anything to believe anymore.*", was all he could muster.
+I don't have anything to believe anymore*", was all he could muster.

 It was at that moment that I made my mind: whatever happened, I would wait in front of the wall until I saw a door.
 I didn't care if these people believed me, I didn't care if they thought I was insane.
 Hell, I didn't even care if I believed myself.
 I missed my wife and my daughter.
 I wanted my life.